shasuruvalli/mslearn-synapse/Instructions/Labs/01-Explore-Azure-Synapse.md

 11. Close the query pane, and then view the **Develop** page to verify that the KQL script has been saved.

 12. On the **Manage** page, select the **adx*xxxxxxx*** Data Explorer pool row and use its &#10074;&#10074; icon to pause it.

 ## Delete Azure resources

-If you've finished exploring Azure Synapse Analytics, you should delete the resources you've created to avoid unnecessary Azure costs.
+Now that you've finished exploring Azure Synapse Analytics, you should delete the resources you've created to avoid unnecessary Azure costs.

 1. Close the Synapse Studio browser tab and return to the Azure portal.
 2. On the Azure portal, on the **Home** page, select **Resource groups**.